tsnellgrove/dark_castle3/doc/to_do.md

 			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [only 'hand' unless creature = active_gs.hero]
 			- only visible if creature = active_gs.hero() ??
 		- TBD: naming convention => obj_lst or item_lst
-	- TBD: invisible_lst (new name for mach_obj_lst)
 	- TBD: new feature_lst (maybe "officiousness" ?); visible to outside world ??
-	- TBD: worn
-	- TBD: refactor review for class Creature methods
-	- TBD: shorten dict naming
-	- TBD: review and shorten all attribute and method names; * remember that the method will always be associated with an object! *
-	4) instantiate burt_obj
 	- TBD: create creature_inv() method
 		- TBD: create active_gs dict entry that defines hero = burt and create a get_hero() method to get this info
 		- TBD: create get_inv() to get creature inventory
 			- TBD: returns hand_lst for all creatures
 			- TBD: returns feature_lst for all creatuers
 			- TBD: returns item_lst if creature == active_gs.get_hero()
+	- TBD: invisible_lst (new name for mach_obj_lst)
+		- TBD: create mach_lst() method for creatures (based on inv_lst)
+	- TBD: worn
+	- TBD: refactor review for class Creature methods
+	- TBD: shorten dict naming
+	- TBD: review and shorten all attribute and method names; * remember that the method will always be associated with an object! *
+	4) instantiate burt_obj
 	5) integrate burt with active_gs (get_hero method)
 		- How to pass burt obj? maybe active_gs.get_hero(); burt saved in dict
 		- Note: get_hero() enables player to take on different characters in the game (e.g. Burt could become a mouse)